 Our Alumni

 Vandyke School’s Sixth Form careers provision places equal importance on alternative career pathways.
-With a growing number of students wanting to apply for apprenticeship programmes, ranging from levels 3 - 7 (advanced, higher, degree and professional levels), we provide a programme of dedicated support to students from Year 12.
+With a growing number of students wanting to apply for apprenticeship programmes, ranging from levels 3 - 7 (advanced, higher, degree and professional levels), we also provide an extensive programme of dedicated support to students from Year 12.
+Our destination statistics for apprenticeship success sit above national average, and our work has even been recognised in parliament by our previous MP, Andrew Selous!

 If you are a former Vandyke student who would like to share your career experiences with our Sixth Formers, please get in touch via the Vandyke Alumni LinkedIn page or by emailing [email protected].